codecounselor/codecounselor.github.io/_drafts/2016-08-11-springmvc-java-in-a-xml-world.md

 * `null` must be returned from `getRootConfigClasses` or an exception will occur stating you attempted to define multiple root contexts.
 * It is important to override `getServletName` if you plan to implement spring security anywhere outside of the root context.
 This is explained in more detail in Appendix A.
-* You may list more than one `servlet config class`, but I preferred to use `@Include` annotations in my primary web configuation class.
+* You may list more than one `servlet config class`, but I preferred to use `@Import` annotations in my primary web configuation class.

 In order to not reinvent the wheel, [here is a good detailed explanation of `AbstractAnnotationConfigDispatcherServletInitializer`](http://joshlong.com/jl/blogPost/simplified_web_configuration_with_spring.html).